qemqemqem/template_for_ai_planning/guidelines/DECISION_MAKING.md

 ## Task Size Estimation

-Use story points to estimate task complexity (see [AI Story Points Guide](../guidelines/ai-story-points.md)).
+Use story points to estimate task complexity (see [STORY_POINTS.md](./STORY_POINTS.md)).
 The story point scale helps determine the appropriate approach:

 - **SP1-SP2**: Typically "just do it" with minimal documentation
 - **SP3-SP5**: Usually require tests first, may need lightweight design notes
 - **SP5-SP8**: Require design documentation before implementation
 - **SP8+**: Require breaking down into smaller tasks with comprehensive design docs

+> **Important**: For detailed guidance on how to handle tasks of different sizes, including special cases like library replacements or paradigm shifts, refer to [STORY_POINTS.md](./STORY_POINTS.md).

 ## Working Documents